abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/simplestapplicationxedit.md

 ## Create a simple application `xedit`

-To illustrate a simple application integration, we will install `xedit` from the `x11-apps` package inside a container image.
+To illustrate a straightforward application integration, this guide walks through installing `xedit` from the `x11-apps` package inside a container image and registering it with the platform.

 * Create a Dockerfile to install the `xedit` application from the `x11-apps` package